dacamposol/oracle-terraform/README.md

 fingerprint=<user_rsa_fingerprint>
 ```

+How to retrieve these values is explained in the [variables section](#variables).

+### Kubernetes Command-Line Tool

+In order to interact with our K8s Cluster using the Kubernetes API, we require a Kubernetes CLI; at this point, it's on your choice whether to use install the official CLI from Kubernetes (`kubectl`) or some other CLI tool as K9s (as I personally use).

+- How to install `kubectl` in different environments is available in [here](https://kubernetes.io/docs/tasks/tools/#kubectl)
+- How to install `k9s` in different environments is available in [here](https://k9scli.io/topics/install/)

 ## Usage

 First, override all the variables by using a file in the root directory of our Terraform scripts with the defined variables in the [Requirement](#requirements) section with the name `env.tfvars`.